AlexVRussell/Projects/README.md

 Improvements

-Add a feature so the snake cannot collide with itself.
+-Add a feature so the snake cannot collide with itself.
 Make it so the snake moves inside a grid, not just where ever.
 Add a feature so the score is displayed in real time not just after the game is over in the console.